ajeffries0492/vehicle-recognition-and-localization/README.md

 *   Inference - [Evaluation](notebooks/TestModelPerformance.ipynb)

 ## Task 2 - Localization
 Locating other vehicles is just as important as recognizing them in the camera feed.
-Once the boxes are obtained from Task 1 above, determine the centroid, and find the corresponding index of the LIDAR point cloud (projected on to the image plane).
-Using this index, extract out that particular LIDAR point's x, y, and z spatial coordinates.
+Once the bounding boxes are obtained from Task 1 above, we determined the centroid of the box, and then found the corresponding index of the LiDAR point cloud (projected on to the image plane).
+Using this index, we extracted out that particular LiDAR point's x, y, and z spatial coordinates.
+Our approach worked well and allowed us to be one of the top performing teams - achieving a root mean squared (RMS) error of 10.35 - inside of the [kaggle](https://www.kaggle.com/c/rob535-fall2021-task2) competition.

 ## Contact